CosyEdit: Unlocking End-to-End Speech Editing Capability from Zero-Shot Text-to-Speech Models: Introduction

 \section{Introduction}

-Automatic speech editing has gained increasing attention due to its flexibility in manipulating an existing speech clip.
-As a key technology in multimedia production, intelligent contact centers, and speech data augmentation, it enables precise modifications to recorded speech without requiring re-recording.
-In contrast to zero-shot text-to-speech (TTS) systems that synthesize speech from scratch, speech editing must insert, delete, or modify segments of an utterance according to textual instructions while preserving paralinguistic consistency and overall fluency.
-Delivering reliable and natural-sounding edits, however, demands addressing two fundamental challenges: (1) achieving accurate cross-modal temporal alignment between speech and text, and (2) generating context-consistent zero-shot speech for the modified segments.
+Automatic speech editing aims to modify an existing speech recording according to textual instructions, enabling direct insertions, deletions, or substitutions at the audio level without re-recording.
+Unlike zero-shot text-to-speech (TTS), which primarily focuses on preserving speaker timbre, speech editing further requires preserving the prosodic and paralinguistic consistency of unedited regions while maintaining overall fluency after editing.
+Achieving natural and reliable edits requires addressing two core challenges: (1) precise cross-modal temporal alignment between speech and text, and (2) context-consistent zero-shot generation for the modified segments.